simha-grey/sylius_plugin_g/README.md

 8. Finish the installation by updating the database schema and installing assets:

-I tried only migrations:migrate.
-This is only for you info
+I did only migrations:migrate.
+Others are up to you
 ```bash
 $ bin/console cache:clear
 $ bin/console doctrine:migrations:migrate